IntersectMBO/cardano-launcher/README.md

     nix-shell --run "niv update cardano-wallet --branch master"

-The version of `cardano-node` and `jormungandr` are defined by cardano-wallet because it has specific version requirements for its backends.
+The version of `cardano-node` is defined by cardano-wallet because it has specific version requirements for its backends.

 #### Overriding node backend versions

-To use your own build of `cardano-node` or `jormungandr`, export your `PATH` environment variable so that your build is ahead of those set by the `nix-shell`.
+To use your own build of `cardano-node`, export your `PATH` environment variable so that your build is ahead of those set by the `nix-shell`.

 ## Design docs